zuixjs/zuix-web-book/content/docs/content_files.md

 ### Content loading

-To open a file in the website the following URL is used:
+To open a content in the website the following URL is used:

 ```javascript
 /#[/section_id]/<file_id>